adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Reflected XSS to Account Takeover

-A reflected cross-site scripting (XSS) vulnerability was found on a Lark Suite endpoint via the 'next' parameter which an attacker could have potentially used to obtain app credentials (must first know the app ID) of any larksuite user.
+A reflected cross-site scripting (XSS) vulnerability was found on a Lark Suite endpoint via the 'next' parameter which an attacker could potentially use to obtain app credentials (must first know the app ID) of any larksuite user.

 Reflected cross-site scripting (or XSS) arises when an application receives data in an HTTP request and includes that data within the immediate response in an unsafe way.
 Such was the case here on this following endpoint `https://open.larksuite.com/officialapp/cli_9c4cd0ee44b81106/url/callback?next=<script>alert('snapsec')</script>`, The callback parameter was being reflected in the context of `open.larksuite.com` and hence allowed us to perform an XSS attack.

-As far our understanding of lark applications, `open.larksuite.com` was a pretty intresting target, We couldn't perform any direct impact of the user account since there are very limited endpoints and functionalities hosted under `open.larksuite.com`, One of the features that grabbed our attention was the `Application`.
+As far our understanding of lark applications, `open.larksuite.com` was a pretty intresting target.
+We couldn't perform any direct impact of the user account since there are very limited endpoints and functionalities hosted under `open.larksuite.com`, One of the features that caught our attention was the `Application`.

-In larksuite while creating an app, An admin can provide a set of Permission to the App which would allow the app to have access to Lark Teams, Chats, Files and much more and we decided to prove its impact by stealing the application credentials of an victim which could have been used for further privilege escalation.
+In larksuite while creating an app, an admin can provide a set of Permission to the App which would allow the app to have access to Lark Teams, Chats, Files and much more and we decided to prove its impact by stealing the application credentials of a victim which could be  used for further privilege escalation.

-To do that we wrote the quick Javascript function , Which extracts an information from the Larksuite app, and hence allowed us to extract the following information about the apps:
+To do that we wrote the quick Javascript function , Which extracts user information from the Larksuite app, and hence allowed us to extract the following information about the apps:

 - app_access_token